In COVID-19 milestone for West, Britain starts mass vaccination

 Bigger tests could await for the Pfizer/BioNTech shot, as well as a vaccine from Moderna, which was found to have a similar level of success in trials and is based on the same mRNA genetic technology that requires such ultra-cold storage.

-Transport and distribution could prove more challenging in bigger countries, including the United States and India which have been worst-hit by the pandemic, and in hotter nations.
+Transport and distribution could prove more challenging in hot countries and bigger nations such as the United States and India, which have been worst-hit by COVID-19 and are expected to approve the shot for emergency use in the coming days or weeks.

+South Korea, which has coped relatively well with the pandemic, sounded a note of caution, saying it would not hurry vaccine rollouts, partly to give it time to observe potential side-effects in other countries.
+Vaccinations may start in the first half of 2021, the health ministry added.

 The third vaccine to have had trial success, developed by AstraZeneca and Oxford University, is viewed as offering one of the best hopes for many developing countries because it is cheaper and can be transported at normal fridge temperatures.
 Late-stage trials found it had an average success rate of 70%.

-UK Chief Scientific Adviser Patrick Vallance said vaccines that were easier to store and deploy, like the Oxford/AstraZeneca shot, would play a key role.
-Britain hopes for regulatory approval of that vaccine in the next couple of weeks.
+Britain hopes for regulatory approval of the Oxford/AstraZeneca shot in the next couple of weeks.

 Britain approved the Pfizer/BioNTech vaccine for emergency use less than a week ago, and is rolling it out ahead of the United States and European Union, from which it will finally part ways at the end of the year.